Apteco/AptecoPSFramework/AptecoPSFramework/readme.md

 If you get error messages during the import, that is normal, because there are modules missing yet.
 They need to be installed with `Install-AptecoPSFramework`

+Please go ahead to a directory where the script files should be placed like `D:\Scripts\AptecoPSFramework`.
 Then you can now start the installation

 ```PowerShell
 Install-AptecoPSFramework